supercollider/supercollider/README_WINDOWS.md

      SDK for your Windows version.
 If you choose this, you will have to download dependencies (see below) from the original providers.

-     If your keyboard reflexes are 'dir, del and \', if you prefer the native toolchain (or do not want to change your habits), if you like the edge and don't need sc3-plugins, supernova or command-line mode, you want this.
+     If your keyboard reflexes are 'dir, del and \', if you want the native toolchain, the VS debugger, or want to try instrumented builds (optimising SC for your specific application); and if you don't (yet) need sc3-plugins, supernova or command-line sclang, you want this.

+     You'll still be at the commandline alot, do yourself a solid and get `ConEmu`.

   2. Msys2 & MinGW (and QtCreator): unixy build environment and packages repository.
 The required packages (build-tools, toolchain and dependencies)